wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/InstallationGuideEN.md

 from [leaflet.CircleMarker](https://leafletjs.com/reference-1.6.0.html#circlemarker) can be used.
 - __printRouteMap.exitPointMarker__ : the options to use for the end of route marker.
 All options from [leaflet.CircleMarker](https://leafletjs.com/reference-1.6.0.html#circlemarker) can be used.
+- __itineraryPane.showNotes__ : when true notes are showed in the itinerary
+- __itineraryPane.showManeuvers__ : when true maneuvers are showed in the itinerary
+- __colorDialog.haveSlider__ : when true the color dialog and route properties dialog have a slider for the red color, otherwise buttons
+- __colorDialog.initialRed__ : the initial value of the red slider

 <a id="TravelNotesLayersJson"></a>
 ### The contents of the TravelNotesLayers.json file